puntorigen/concepto/README.md

 # Punto Origen OPEN Framework : ES6 Classes
-<sup>Note: you need to pass all arguments as an Object with keys.</sup>

 # API Reference
 Concepto DSL Base Class: A base class (to be extended) for defining new languages for Concepto to be compiled to.